 It can be helpful to concentrate on eating healthily, occasional activity and lots of distraction.
 This might be chatting to friends, films, videos, podcasts, or whatever works for you.
 If you have been using hypnobirthing soundtracks, these can be very useful at this stage.

-This video from East Kent Hospitals University Foundation Trust takes you through what happens in the early stages of labour.
+In this video healthcare professionals from East Kent Hospitals University Foundation Trust take you through what happens in the early stages of labour.